hxshuu/hxshuu/README.md

 <div align="center">

-🌀 Coding break liya tha… ab vibe ke liye wapas
+🌀 Took a break from “serious coding”… came back for the vibes
-🤝 Open for collabs & creative ideas
+🤝 Always open for creative collabs & cool projects
-🔥 Clean UI + smooth experience = goal
+🎯 Building things that *feel* as good as they work

 > **"Code for the vibe, not the grind."**